 NAME

-F5er - RSS notifier about updates on web pages
+F5er - RSS feed maker for arbitrary web pages

 SYNOPSIS